mirfan899/sppas/Packager/doc/01_introduction/12_getting_installing.md

 ### Download and install SPPAS

-The website lets to go to the Download Page to download a new version or Subscribe to the User's group.
+The website lets to go to the `Download Page` to download a new version or subscribe to the User's group.

 SPPAS is ready to run, so it does not need elaborate installation, except for its dependencies (other software required for SPPAS to work properly).